mirfana23/Junction-2021-Team-Kentang/README.md

 There are three tries corresponding to the mobile application made with flutter in the repository. `app` contains the foremost and simplest rendition of the app. `app_new` contains the second rendition of the application while `app_new_new` is the third and final rendition of the application.
 To run the application, make sure flutter 2.5.3 is installed in your computer and type `flutter run` inside any of the file folder.

 ### Data Processing Results
 All data processing resutls are kept inside the folder `Forecast_code_and_result` and `Data.ipynb`.
 The former keeps the codes and datas required to run the machine learning algorithm to forecast.
+`Data.ipynb` conatins resources required to process the data